swarm-game/swarm/TUTORIAL.md

 ![Hello robot!](images/tutorial/hello.png)

-You can also see that on the next line after your input, the REPL printed out something like XXX
+You can also see that on the next line after your input, the REPL printed out something like
 ```
-<r01> : robot
+<r1> : robot
 ```

 which is the result of your command, along with its type.
 The `build` command always returns a reference to the robot that it built.

-XXX can't actually type
+Note that `<r1>` is not special syntax, just an opaque name for the robot with ID 1.

 You can see that a semicolon is used to chain together commands, that is, if `c1` and `c2` are both commands, then `c1; c2` is the command